NHOrus/srwq-compilation/disc-2/episode-05.md

 "Yeah, you said something about finding our friends?"

-"Well, that would be one of the objectives in mind...Has Ms Akane told you what she told me, about this 'Database' organisation?"
+"Well, that would be one of the objectives in mind...
+Has Ms Akane told you what she told me, about this 'Database' organisation?"

 "Uh, no, I guess I forgot to ask her."